Understanding your credit reports

-Whether consumers agree, a credit report reflects financial responsibility.
-Having mistakes in a credit report can result in the denial of basic necessities such as housing and employment.
+Credit reports essentially reflect financial responsibility.
+Having mistakes in a credit report can result in the denial of basic necessities such as housing, employment, and utility service – this makes understanding your credit reports crucial.

-The major credit bureaus, Experian, Transunion and Equifax compile massive amounts of data about consumers on a daily basis.
-The information contained in the files should be completely accurate as credit files are regularly sold to banks, lenders, employers, insurance companies, landlords and even employers.
+That information should be completely accurate as credit files are regularly sold to banks, lenders, employers, insurance companies, landlords, cell phone providers, utility companies, and even employers.

 How Negative Credit Affects Your Finances

-It has become imperative that you rid your credit files of any errors, inaccurate and out-dated information that is viewed as negative.
-Learn how to effectively dispute inaccurate information.
-Unfortunately, in today’s society, there is no getting around credit.
+It has become imperative that you rid your credit files of any errors, inaccurate and outdated information that can be viewed as negative.
+Learn how to dispute inaccurate information.

-The credit bureaus do not always respond to disputes according to the Rules of Fair Credit Reporting Act FCRA.
-This is not unusual and you may have to dispute errors several times before they are favorably resolved.
-It is important to continue the dispute process to the end, no matter how many months it takes.
+The credit bureaus don’t always respond to disputes according to the rules of Fair Credit Reporting Act.
+This is not unusual and you may have to dispute errors several times before getting a favorable resolution.

 Three Major Credit Bureaus